ajaynegi45/Uttarakhand-Culture-NewUI/contributing.md

   Your creativity is welcome!
 Share design suggestions to improve the website’s aesthetic.

 - **Gather Cultural Content**
   Choose an aspect of Uttarakhand’s culture—whether it’s history, traditions, or natural beauty—and gather authentic information.
 Be sure to cite your sources.
 If the information is personal or local knowledge, please mention that too. 📝
+  <a href="https://ajaynegi.notion.site/Resources-f92bcb910d0544a1a8db50cc3ef79cfe" target="_blank">Explore this resource also for gathering cultural information</a>

 - **Suggest a Name for the Website**
   We're still on the hunt for the perfect name!
 We want something meaningful in the local language that reflects the website's mission.
 Got an idea?
 Share it via opening an [issue](https://github.com/ajaynegi45/Uttarakhand-Culture-NewUI/issues/new?assignees=&labels=status%3A+awaiting+triage&projects=&template=feature_request.yml&title=%5BFEATURE%5D+%3Cbrief+description%3E) or **[Email](mailto:codiescoder@gmail.com)** with the subject line “Website Name Suggestion.”
 Your creativity could name this entire project!